 To process internal tasks by the Database Agent Service, ensure that the Database Agent Service is installed and configured.
 The Database Agent Service is deployed through the One Identity Manager Service plugin.
-Alternatively, the Database Agent Service can be run from the DatabaseAgentServiceCmd.exe command line program.
 The plugin should be configured on the Job server that performs the Update server server function.
 An administrative user must be used for the database connection in the Job provider.